stephencweiss/stephencharlesweiss.com/content/blog/2019-07-02/array-length-psql.md

 Since, I didn’t have a master list for what’s available, and so the data determined what would be shown.

-For example, building on yesterday’s example of `classes_enabled`, imagine a table with the following data:
+For example, building on yesterday’s example of `classes_enabled`, imagine a table with the following data:<br/>

 +-----+------------------+-----------------+
 | id | classes_available | classes_enabled |